Dieff/communityApp/README.md

-Run "npm i" in the CommunityApp subfolder before you do anything
+Run "npm i" in the CommunityApp subfolder before you do anything, it install node modules